guardtime/libparamset/doc/mainpage.md

 PARAM SET Overview {#mainpage}
 ============
-The libparamset is a software development kit for handling command-line parameters and program tasks.
-Parameters can be read from command-line and a task can be extrated that matches with the given input.
+The libparamset is a software development kit, written in plain C, for handling command-line parameters and program tasks.
+Parameters can be read from command-line and a task can be extracted that matches with the given input.
 Process is covered with error detection and functions that generates helpful feedback messages to the user.

 libparamset
 -----------

 The libparamset provides the following functionality:
 * Parameters can be parsed from command-line, read from configuration file or inserted from the code.
-* Short and long parameters (-a and --long).
+* Short and long parameters ("-a" and "--long").
-* Concatenating of flags with length 1 (-ab instead of -a -b).
+* Concatenating of flags with length 1 ("-ab" instead of "-a -b").
-* One alias for the parameters names (e.g. --load and -l).
+* One alias for the parameter name (e.g. "--load" and "-l").
 * Individual parsing options for parameters ([PARAM_PARS_OPTIONS](@ref PARAM_PARS_OPTIONS_enum)).
-  * Parameter with multiple coexisting values (-a v1 -a v2 ... -a vn, where -a = {"v1", "v2", ..., "vn"}).
+  * Parameter with multiple coexisting values ("-a v1 -a v2 ... -a vn", where -a = {'v1', 'v2', ..., 'vn'}).
-  * Parameter that never takes a value (-a v1 -a -a, where -a = {NULL, NULL, NULL} and "v1" is unknown token).
+  * Parameter that never takes a value ("-a v1 -a -a", where -a = {NULL, NULL, NULL} and 'v1' is unknown token).
-  * Parameter that always takes a value (-a -a, where -a = {"-a"}).
+  * Parameter that always takes a value ("-a -a", where -a = {'-a'}).
   * Existing parameter break that takes next token as it's value only if it's not an existing parameter.
-  * Possible parameter break that takes next token as it's value only if it does not look like possible parameter (-a v1 -a -b, where -a = {"v1", NULL})
+  * Possible parameter break that takes next token as it's value only if it does not look like possible parameter ("-a v1 -a -b", where -a = {'v1', NULL})
-  * Parameter "--", that will redirect every next token to a specified parameter(s).
-  * Parameter that collects values that are not bound with any parameter ("-i x y ...", where "x" is bound with "-i" but "y" is not).
-  * Parameter value sequence with (existing or possible) parameter break ("-a v1 v2 ... vn -b", where -a = {"v1", "v2", ..., "vn"}).
+  * Parameter value sequence with (existing or possible) parameter break ("-a v1 v2 ... vn -b", where -a = {'v1', 'v2', ..., 'vn'}).
   * Parameter that is hidden from the command-line but can be inserted from the code or configuration file.
   * Parameter that do not generate any typo errors (useful when hiding a parameter from command-line).
+  * Value collectors.
+    * Parameter "--", that will redirect every next token to a specified parameter(s).
+    * Parameter that collects values that are not bound with any parameter ("-i x y ...", where 'x' is bound with '-i' but 'y' is not).
+    * Parameter that collects all unknown parameters ("-plah plah", where '-plah' is collected and 'plah' is unknown token).
+    * Individual collector count limiters (e.g. no more than 5 values).
-* Values can be filtered by, name (e.g. -i as "i" and  --long as "long" ), source (e.g. "default"), priority (e.g. 3) and index (0 - n).
+* Values can be filtered by, name (e.g. -i as 'i' and  --long as 'long' ), source (e.g. 'default'), priority (e.g. 3) and index (0 - n).
-* Values can be counted by, name, source and priority (e.g. 3).
+* Values can be counted by name, source and priority (e.g. 3).
 * Values can be filtered as the last or the first with the highest or the lowest priority.
 * Values can be counted as the highest or the lowest priority.
 * Parameter default name that is shown in error messages (print name) can be replaced with custom string (constant or generated).
-* Auto-generated typo suggestions (e.g. Did You mean "--long" instead of "--song"?).
+* Auto-generated typo suggestions (e.g. Did You mean '--long' instead of '--song'?).
 * Auto-generated unknown parameter error messages.
 * Abstract format and content check functionality with auto-generated error messages.
 * Abstract parameter transformation or repair functionality.
-* Abstract Wildcard expander (can be used to make -i * work on Windows).
+* Abstract Wildcard expander (can be used to make '-i *' work on Windows).
   * Implemented wildcards for Windows file system.
 * Abstract object parsing functionality (e.g. extract double or file).
 * Multiple parameter sets can be merged.